 Greek Salad Recipe Notes

-You can add chickpeas to the salad and enjoy a big bowl of it as a full meal.
+For extra protein, you can top it with crispy baked falafel or add cooked chickpeas or lentils.
 This salad packs up beautifully for lunch.
-Just store the dressing separately until you’re ready to serve!
+Just store the dressing separately until you’re ready to serve.

 As always, please let me know how you like this recipe in the comments.
 I’m looking forward to hearing what you pair it with.